etsraphael/NocturneIntelligence/README.md

-# Nocturne AI – Stock Trading Bot
+# Nocturne Intelligence – Stock Trading Bot

-**Nocturne AI** is a long-term project that aims to create a cutting-edge, intelligent chatbot to assist users in making informed decisions about stock trading.
-This repository hosts the codebase and documentation for Nocturne AI’s stock trading companion, providing features ranging from real-time market insights to automated trade execution and portfolio management.
+**Nocturne Intelligence** is a long-term project that aims to create a cutting-edge, intelligent chatbot to assist users in making informed decisions about stock trading.
+This repository hosts the codebase and documentation for Nocturne Intelligence’s stock trading companion, providing features ranging from real-time market insights to automated trade execution and portfolio management.

 ---